tiny-pilot/janus-gateway/debian/README.md

 ## Install

-On device, run the following command:
+On the device, run the following command:

 ```bash
 # Install Janus.
 This is expected to fail, if there are missing dependencies.